 - When everyone is online during peak hours, your connection slows down no matter what your usage looks like.

 - With slower speeds, more latency and packet loss, you can see dropped calls and interruptions to other critical functions.

 The Bottom Line

-Just because a connection is called “fiber”, it doesn’t mean you’re getting the fast, reliable, and secure service associated with the name.
-Businesses with 20+ employees all uploading to the cloud and using SaaS will want a true, dedicated business-class fiber connection.
+Just because a connection is called “fibre”, it doesn’t mean you’re getting the fast, reliable, and secure service associated with the name.
+Not all fibre connections are created equal, and you want to be sure you’re getting the quality you need.
+Businesses with 20+ employees all uploading to the cloud and using SaaS, video conferencing and more will want a true, dedicated business-class fibre connection.